L.A. Beast: Competitive eating

 In November 2011, Strahle competed in his first professional eating contest at the Wild Turkey 81 Eating World Championship in New York City.

 In 2012, Strahle was ranked the 16th best competitive eater in the world, and ranked 17th in 2013.

-In June 2012, Strahle consumed 25 hot dogs in 10 minutes at the Nathan’s Famous Hot Dog Eating Contest qualifier in Cleveland, Ohio.
+In June 2012, Strahle consumed 25 hot dogs in 10 minutes at the Nathan's Hot Dog Eating Contest qualifier in Cleveland, Ohio.
 Though Strahle lost to eating veteran Crazy Legs Conti, he was beaten by only a quarter of a hot dog.

 In February 2016, Strahle competed at Wing Bowl 24 where he ate a cactus live on stage.
 To qualify for the competition, Strahle ate 24 raw eggs in under four minutes.

 On May 3, 2017, Strahle broke the Guinness World Record for the most chicken nuggets eaten in 3 minutes by consuming 642.12 g of chicken nuggets beating the previous record of 531 g.

 Later that morning, Strahle also broke the Guinness World Record for the most bhut jolokia peppers eaten in 2 minutes by consuming 121.9 g of peppers, beating the previous record of 66 g.